kaiz16/dino-game/README.md

 The game must have the following features:

-- A t-rex character that can jump over obstacles by pressing the spacebar.
+- A t-rex character that can jump over obstacles by pressing the space bar.
 A sound effect should be played when the t-rex jumps.
 - The jump animation should be smooth and natural. _Bonus_ if you can include the gravity effect.
 - A moving ground and obstacles.
 The ground and obstacles should scroll endlessly to the left and the obstacles should be randomly generated.
 - A score counter that tracks the score of the player.
 The score should increase gradually as long as the game is running.